 The Anderson Valley AVA is located on the western edge of Mendocino County, two hours north of San Francisco.
-This part of Mendocino County traces its history back to 1851 when the Anderson family - pioneers from Missouri - found a verdant valley filled with game, and distinctly, no any other settlers.
+This part of Mendocino County traces its history back to 1851 when the Anderson family - pioneers from Missouri - found a verdant valley filled with game, and distinctly, no other settlers.

 Given its very cold winter and springtime temperatures, along with the general lack of experience with Vitus vinifera grape growing practices among the early settlers, Anderson Valley hung it's agricultural hat mostly on apples.
 Other fruit was grown, but most of what was exported was dried prior to being shipped off.